ArminJo/JK-BMSToPylontechCAN/README.md

  <br/>

 # Connection schematic
-The standard RX of the Arduino is used for the JK_BMS connection.<br/>
+The standard **RX** of the Arduino is used for the JK_BMS connection.<br/>
-A schottky diode is inserted into the RX line to allow programming the AVR with the JK-BMS still connected and switched on.
+A **schottky diode** is inserted into the RX line to allow programming the AVR with the JK-BMS still connected and switched on.
 Keep in mind that programming will fail if JK-BMS is connected and switched off.<br/>
+The standard **TX** of the Arduino is used for Serial.print() for monitoring and debugging.
+The short **request to JK-BMS is sent by `SoftwareSerialTX` using pin 4**.<br/>
-If you use the cable from the separate RS485 adapter of the JK-BMS and follow the labeling on the board, you have to swap the lines for RX and TX on the nano.<br/>
+If you use the cable from the separate RS485 adapter of the JK-BMS and follow the labeling on the board, you have to **swap the lines for RX and TX (pin 4)** on the Uno / Nano.

 On the Deye, connect cable before setting `Battery Mode` to `Lithium`, to avoid alarm. `Lithium Mode` for Pylontech CAN is `18`.

 ```